-Most federal student loan borrowers are eligible for income-driven repayment (IDR) that help reduce loan payments.
+Most federal student loan borrowers are eligible for income-driven repayment (IDR) plans that help reduce your monthly payment amount.
 Under IDR, monthly student loan payments are capped at 10% to 20% of your discretionary income.

 Out of the four different IDR plans, there’s one repayment plan that stands out and can save you a lot of money, and that’s the Revised Pay As You Earn (REPAYE) plan.
 In this guide, learn everything you need to know about REPAYE.